vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1997 Temples of Gopaks.etra.
 A Regional History of Architecture and Sculpture in Central India ce 600–900.
 The British Museum, London.

 2004 The Archaeology and Politics of Time. in: Bakker, Hans (ed.), The Vākāt.aka Heritage.
-Groningen. pp. 33–58.
+Groningeṇpp.
+33–58.

 2009 The Archaeology of Hindu Ritual.
 Temples and the Establishmnet of the Gods.
 Cambridge.